MarcoZen006/IMC-Prosperity-4/Round 4/README.md

-# Round 4 — Techniques Used
+# Round 4 Python Trader — Techniques Used

 Round 4 trades `HYDROGEL_PACK` and the same `VEV_*` voucher chain from round 3, with `VELVETFRUIT_EXTRACT` priced as the underlying but **not